-(479) The responses to the Sector Inquiry reveal the existence of practices regarding preinstallation, default-setting and prominent placement of consumer IoT services on smart devices or in relation to voice assistants.
+(493) The responses to the questionnaires and the submissions to the public consultation reveal the existence of practices regarding pre-installation, default-setting and prominent placement of consumer IoT services on smart devices or in relation to voice assistants.
 These practices can be decisive for the discoverability, visibility and findability of a consumer IoT service, and can give competitive advantages to the provider of a service that is pre-installed or set as default or is otherwise given a prominent placement.
-The services allegedly advantaged in this way are often the proprietary services of the leading voice assistant provider, or those of large international creative content service providers, to the detriment of smaller and/or local players.
+The services allegedly favoured in this way are often the proprietary services of the leading providers of consumer IoT technology platforms, or those of large international creative content service providers, to the detriment of smaller and/or local players.

-8.9.2 Exclusivity, concurrency and tying concerns in relation to voice assistants
+8.9.2 Exclusivity, concurrency and tying concerns in relation to voice assistants manufacturers also raise concerns about voice assistant providers bundling different types of software, technology and applications, including voice assistants.

-(480) Attempts by leading voice assistant providers to secure exclusivity of voice assistant presence on certain smart devices or, where dual assistant support is allowed, to prevent the concurrent use of the voice assistants, have been reported.
-Smart device manufacturers also raise concerns about voice assistant providers bundling different types of software, technology and applications, including voice assistants.
+(494) Attempts by leading voice assistant providers to secure exclusivity of voice assistant presence on certain smart devices or, where dual assistant support is allowed, to prevent the concurrent use of the voice assistants, have been reported.
+Smart device